 - The government has a vested interest in keeping the share prices high.

-- 1.1A person or group having a personal stake or involvement: the problem is that the authorities are a vested interestMore example sentences
+- 1.1A person or group with a particular reason for involvement in an undertaking or situation: the problem is that the authorities are a vested interestMás ejemplos en oraciones

 - To this day, he has supporters who believe vested interests and disgruntled enemies blackened his name.